tobbik/parcle/doc/DEVELOPER.rst

 Guidelines for the parcle development
 -------------------------------------

-Parcle is written in Lua, a small, lightweight and very flexible language.
+Parcle is written in Lua, a small, lightweight and very flexible scripting language.
 The majority of web-frameworks these days are written utilizing the MVC design pattern.
 MVC is easier to implement when the framework is following an object oriented programming(referred to as OOP from here on) style and the majority of functionalities is provided as classes.

 Lua, by default, is not an object oriented language.
 However, it's flexibility allows for the implementation of our own class/oop design.
 This document will